The Requirements for Auto Insurance in Michigan

 - Your license plate could be canceled

-Knowing the Michigan's auto insurance requirements is the first step to becoming a legally licensed and insured driver.
+Knowing Michigan's auto insurance requirements is the first step to becoming a legally licensed and insured driver.
 It is important to not only understand what coverage is required but how it works.
-Michigan is a no fault state and has several unique rules.
+Michigan is a no-fault state and has several unique rules.
 Brush up on your Michigan car insurance laws before taking to the roads to ensure your policy works for you and not against you.